everycure-org/matrix/docs/src/releases/posts/2024-08-v0.2/post.md

 categories:
   - Release
 authors:
-  # note we randomly sort these
+  # note we randomly sort these except the first author which is the one that "owns" this release.
+We may rotate this going forward, TBD
   - lvijnck
   - marcello-deluca
   - sabrinatoro